Sonic-Riders-Tournament-Edition/sega-nn-gno-exporter/README.md

 | Chaos | 7 |
 | Tikal | 8 |

 In TE 2.0, there exists a dynamic character slot that opens up whenever it detects a model file for it in the ISO.
-It uses Shadow as a base, which means that if you wanna export a model into that slot, you should export via importing Shadow's character model into Blender, and using his rig.
+It uses Shadow as a base, which means that if you want to export a model into that slot, you should export via importing Shadow's character model into Blender, and using his rig (theoretically you can use anyone's rig except for Eggman's, and just edit it to your liking).
 Otherwise, if you are replacing another model, import that character model into Blender and use their rig instead.
-Make sure to choose the correct rig option when exporting.
+Make sure to choose the correct model type option when exporting, which would be the Character model type (unless you are actually replacing Eggman, then use the one specifically for him).
 This dynamic character slot's default board model file is named `PX00` and the character model file should be named `PXCO`, which is not present in base TE 2.0, thus why the character slot is locked by default.

 For this example, we'll be exporting into that dynamic character slot, so we'll be importing Shadow's character model.
 The corresponding file for that would be `PDCO`.